AutumnGeist/MH-Old-Portfolio/README.md

-# AutumnGeist.github.io
+# MH-Old-Portfolio

-Personal Portfolio Website for Marilyn Holland
+Personal Portfolio Website for Marilyn Holland.
+Created using HTML and CSS.

 Contains a professional overview, links to website projects, resume skills list, and contact link.
-Created using HTML and CSS.

-Website Projects

-The Secret Garden- created an interactive informational website about medicinal herbs using JavaScript, XML, JSON, AJAX, and JQuery.

-Sprinkles Bakery- Designed a bakery business website using CSS and JavaScript.
+This repo is now obsolete.
+Check out my new portfolio: [AutumnGeist.github.io](https://autumngeist.github.io/)